rahimligabil/Spring-Boot-Exercises/README.md

 - ✅ Setting up Spring Boot projects with Maven
 - ✅ Creating RESTful APIs using `@RestController`
 - ✅ Performing CRUD operations using Spring Data JPA
-- ✅ Using DTOs for clean data transfer between layers
+- ✅ Using DTOs and ModelMapper for clean data transfer between layers
 - ✅ Using Relational Database
 - ✅ Connecting and configuring PostgreSQL database
 - ✅ Exception handling and validation